 Shopping for antiques and vintage is a different experience than the local mall or department store.
 Antique malls are made up of multiple dealers, each has a booth/space/stall or case, however the dealer is not always present, often they only come in put in fresh inventory.
 Dealers are assigned booth numbers, which is written or printed on their price tags.
 The numbers help with accounting, and indicates what items are on sale, but more on sales in a bit.
 In addition to their booth number, some dealers may have a business name, and display it on a sign.
 When shopping at an antique mall, you gather your desired items from this dealer and that dealer, and then pay for it all at once.
 Due to this unique format, there are some important things to keep in mind.

 Do put items back where you found them.
 Maybe you picked something up to buy, but in walking around you decided not to purchase it, and that’s okay!
 Just put it back where you found it.
 Because antique malls are made up of various dealers, you can’t pick something up in booth and then leave it in another.
-I mean, you can, but it can cause frustration and confusion for employees, dealers, and shoppers alike.
+I mean, you can, but you shouldn’t as it can cause frustration and confusion for employees, dealers, and shoppers alike.
 If you don’t remember where you found something, ask an employee to put it back for you.

 Do check for sales.
 Because antique malls are made up of multiple dealers, one dealer may be having a huge sale of 50% off, but the dealer next to it may not.
 Dealers having sales put up signs in their space noting their space number and if the sale includes “ND” items or not.
 If you are in a booth with a sale, it is important to double check the booth number on the price tag, because someone could have been lazy and left an item that didn’t belong in that space.
 Like I said before, put things back where you found them!